What is the normal study load of a full-time student?

 When and how should I apply for "Provisional Award Certification Letter"?

-Submission of students' grades will normally be completed by end of June.
-Once all the grades are announced (usually available in mid-July), the Provisional Award Certification Letter will be available upon request.
+Once all the grades are announced in SIS (usually available in early Jan for Fall term, early June for Spring, and late Aug for summer), the (Provisional) Award Certification Letter will be available upon request.